honsq90/shokunin_diamond/README.md

 ```

 ### Credits
-Credits to @joesustaric for the README template.
+Credits to @joesustaric for the README and go.sh template.